 Jemison Award Selection Committee

-Now in its 31st year, the Jemison Award is Alabama’s most prestigious honor recognizing high quality, fast-growth companies based in the Birmingham area.
+The Jemison Award is Alabama’s most prestigious honor recognizing high quality, fast-growth companies based in the Birmingham area.

 MANDATORY ELIGIBILITY REQUIREMENTS: